fetaplop/m1-project-game/Readme.md

 - Actually synced with music.
 -> This means hard-coded strikes.

--if this is impossible, change the design to be a reaction game.
+- if this is impossible, change the design to be a reaction game.
 -> the blocks start falling faster after set intervals